iamgaurav12/Moderation-Bot/README.md

 3. Enter the message you want to moderate and click "Check Message".

-## Moderation Guidelines
+## Sentinel Guidelines

-The moderation guidelines can be updated by admins through the Gradio interface.
+The Sentinel guidelines can be updated by admins through the Gradio interface.
 The default guidelines include:
 - Allow positive messages.
 - Block cuss words.
 - Allow negative comments about individuals but block negative comments against a community.